 To compute basic earnings per share (EPS), Evergy divides net income attributable to Evergy, Inc. by the weighted average number of common shares outstanding.
-Diluted EPS includes the effect of issuable common shares resulting from restricted share units (RSUs), performance shares and restricted stock.
-Evergy computes the dilutive effects of potential issuances of common shares using the treasury stock method.
+Diluted EPS includes the effect of issuable common shares resulting from restricted share units (RSUs), restricted stock and a warrant.
+Evergy computes the dilutive effects of potential issuances of common shares using the treasury stock method or the contingently issuable share method, as applicable.